 The first thing you have to do is muddle the mint and lime.
-Muddle, you say?
-Yes.
-I am referring to the second definition of the word, not trying to confuse you (get it)?
-Anyway, when a recipe calls for herbs, fruits, or spices to be muddled, you take your trusty muddler and gently push down on your mint, in this case, to release the beautiful minty aroma and flavor.
+When a recipe calls for herbs, fruits, or spices to be muddled, you take your trusty muddler and gently push down on your mint to release the beautiful minty aroma and flavor.
 Note the word gently in the previous sentence.
 To muddle is not to get out all of your stress and mash the fruits and herbs to nothing.
 It means to press down and twist.

 How to Make the Cranberry Syrup